Older (Lizzy McAlpine album): Release and promotion

 Older was preceded by the release of two singles.
-The title track, was announced on February 1 and released on February 13, 2024, as the lead single from the album.
+The title track "Older", was announced on February 1 and released on February 13, 2024, as the lead single from the album.
 It became McAlpine's third entry on the U.S. Hot Rock & Alternative Songs chart published by Billboard, peaking at number 33.
 On March 27, 2024, McAlpine performed the song live for the first time on The Tonight Show Starring Jimmy Fallon.
+The music video for "Older" was shot in January 2024 in Mammoth Lakes, California with Neema Sadeghi and Ethan Frank directing but it was shelved, releasing later on November 21, 2025.
+McAlpine later said that, while rewatching the video, she saw "younger Lizzy really going through it [...] and I felt for her.
+I'm in such a different place now than I was when we filmed this, and releasing this video felt like the best way to close the chapter".

 The second single from the album, titled "I Guess", was released via streaming platforms on March 13, 2024.
 It reached the number 36 on the same chart.

 On September 6, 2024, a one-hour documentary titled Older: The Making of the Album was released on YouTube.
 It was directed by Neema Sadeghi and chronicles the recording process of Older at the Nuffer Ranch studio in Pasadena, California.
 The deluxe edition of the album, titled Older (and Wiser), was released on October 4, 2024, with five new tracks.
 The bonus tracks were recorded at Electric Lady Studios in New York City.
 It was supported by the release of the single "Pushing It Down and Praying" on September 20; the song was released alongside a music video, which features a special appearance from American singer-songwriter Role Model.

 To promote the album, McAlpine embarked on The Older Tour, with dates in Amsterdam, Berlin, Cologne, Paris, London, Manchester, Birmingham, Dublin, and different cities in the United States.
 It began on April 21, 2024, and ended on October 31.

+In November 2025, McAlpine announced a double LP release of Older (and Wiser) for January 16, 2026.
+It features exclusive live recordings not available on any other release of the album.